Course navigation

 Create src/components/TaskList.tsx — a 'use client' component.
 It fetches tasks from /api/tasks on load and re-fetches after any change.
 Each task shows a checkbox (toggles done via PATCH), the task text (strikethrough when done), and a delete button (DELETE).
 Style with Tailwind — clean, minimal.

 I'll create TaskList.tsx as a client component with fetch calls for GET, PATCH, and DELETE.
-Tailwind classes for a clean minimal style.

 Y

 Create src/components/AddTaskForm.tsx — a 'use client' component with a text input and an Add button.
-On submit, POST to /api/tasks with the input value, clear the field, then call a onTaskAdded() prop so TaskList can re-fetch.
+On submit, POST to /api/tasks with the input value, clear the field, then call an onTaskAdded() prop so TaskList can re-fetch.

 I'll create AddTaskForm.tsx with a controlled input, POST on submit, and an onTaskAdded callback prop.